 By far, factoring is one of the easiest and most credible ways to finance your business and maintain positive cash flow.
 SMEs – owing to less paperwork – can get funds within a short time, and therefore, the situation of cash crunch can be kept at bay.

 Before availing factoring services, small businesses must double-check on the terms and additional fees.
 For instance, there are some factoring companies, who offer recourse factoring.
-Under this, if the customer fails to honor the invoice, then the business owner is liable for the outstanding.
+Under this arrangement, if the customer fails to honor the invoice, then the business owner is liable for the outstanding.

 If the borrowing company itself has good credit profile and the invoices they are looking to factor belongs to well-known reputable companies, some factoring companies might even offer non-disclosure factoring.